 How do I know which one my program uses?

 Check your VIP program details or contact support.
-Your evaluation period will be clearly displayed in your account, showing either calendar dates, lifetime totals, or your personal anniversary dates.
+Your evaluation period will be clearly displayed in your account, showing either calendar dates, lifetime totals, or the rolling 12-month window.

 What happens to existing members if I change window types?